BrianInGermany/conversationalaigermany/podcast.md

 ---

-On the fiddle, guitar and banjolele, the Conversational AI Germany is sure to get your toes a-tappin' and your hands a-clappin'!
+On the fiddle, guitar and banjolele, the CAI Germany is sure to get your toes a-tappin' and your hands a-clappin'!

 The friendly three-piece from the US and Spain hearkens back to the good old days at the campfire with a whiskey bottle at your foot and the Appalachian breeze in your hair.